AI4CTS/E2Usd/README.md

 │   │   ├── ...

 ```
-## How to Run
+## Training command

-run the train.py files in ./experiments directly for both training and testing.
+Execute the train.py script located in the ./experiments directory.
+Make sure to specify the dataset you want to use for the experiment within the main function.

-## Model for MCU deployment
+## MCU deployment models

-run the project files in ./MCU.
+For MCU deployment, transfer the files from ./MCU to the MCU device.